nick-korres/country_ip/Readme.md

         that responds with the available ips per country given an array of country codes.

-The api also uses in-memmory cache to save responses for some time to speed up the requests and updates the info in the database by using an external source.
+The api also uses in-memmory cache to save responses for some time to speed up the requests and updates the info in the database by using an external source every one hour.

 ## Executing program